Generic Name: daratumumab (DAR a TOOM ue mab)

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 trouble sleeping, feeling tired;

 muscle spasms, back pain, joint pain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect daratumumab?

-Other drugs may interact with daratumumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect daratumumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Other brands: Darzalex